Best Time To Go

 Today visit one of the UK's tallest sea stacks.
 The Old Man of Hoy emerges from the watery depths surrounded by cliffs and plunging hills.
 Hike to view the spectacle and encounter the island's rich birdlife.
 For the more daring adventurer, there is an opportunity to climb the sea stack.
 In the afternoon, perhaps visit Scapa Flow, an old Viking harbour rich with sea life, now frequently visited by divers around the world.
 In the evening why not visit The Foveran restaurant, a delicious dining experience with stunning views of Scapa Flow.

-Today before checking out of your fabulous stay, perhaps hire a bike and explore the surrounding hills.
-The Hill of White Harmars wildlife reserve is a fantastic spot awash with wildflowers and ideal for birdwatching, before heading to the mainland and returning the hire car before your flight home.
+Today perhaps hire a bike and explore the surrounding hills.
+The Hill of White Harmars wildlife reserve is a fantastic spot awash with wildflowers and ideal for birdwatching.
+Later, return the hire car and travel back to the Scottish mainland.

 Where will I rest my head?